 +40 262 314 528, +40 262 315 228

 After several days you can ask for a confirmation that your papers have reached the office.
 Here is the e-mail address:

 Issued to a citizen of ……………………(full name, address, country).

 The objective of the trip into the border area is ……………………….

 Hiking is permitted in border section.............from …hours to …hours

 Passport number…………………Date of issue.........

 NB Ukrainian laws are kind of bothersome bureaucracy and you will need permission even to enter within 3-5 km off the border line.
 Moreover, the negotiations with Ukraine's border police can be very frustrating, because they don't usually speak English.

-If you want to visit the Ukrainian part of the Marmarosh Mountains, please fill in an appropriate form (above) and send it, with a copy of your passport, to the following address.
+If you want to visit the Ukrainian part of the Marmarosh Mountains, please fill in an appropriate form (above) and send it, with a copy of your passport, 15-30 days before your trek to the following addresses.

 Мукачивський прикордонний загин